felixblaschke/supercharged/supercharged/README.md

 - 📝 **well documented**
 - 💼 **enterprise-ready**

-For dart web/native projects you can use [⚡ Supercharged Dart](https://pub.dev/packages/supercharged_dart).
+For non-Flutter projects you can use [⚡ Supercharged Dart](https://pub.dev/packages/supercharged_dart).

 ## ⛏️ Getting started